-At age four Wayne started having uncontrollable seizures.
-Following a series of unsuccessful experiments with different medications to treat epilepsy, the doctors prepared Wayne for brain surgery.
+At age 4 Wayne started having seizures.
+The doctors induced a coma and experimented with different medications to treat the epilepsy, but in the end opted for brain surgery.
 Wayne awoke from the operation with an acquired brain injury, and cerebral palsy.

-Wayne is turning 30 soon, until recently he had been living at home with his Mum, Karen.
-However, Wayne’s and Karen’s life has now changed as Wayne has moved into his apartment in Ringwood.
-“I’m very excited and appreciative for Wayne to have had the opportunity to come into a facility like this,” says Karen.
+Last week Wayne moved into his own apartment in Ringwood.
+“I’m very excited for Wayne to have had the opportunity to come into a facility like this,” says Karen.

-The independent living apartment, managed by Independent Disability Services (IDS) opened on 16 August.
-The team at IDS offer personal and community support in line with each client’s needs.
-This dovetails perfectly with our goal of supporting people with disabilities to live the life that they want in a neighbourhood environment.
+The apartment block, built by Independent Disability Services (IDS) in partnership with EACH Housing.
+IDS has the goal of supporting people with disabilities to live the life that they want and EACH Housing’s mission is to provide a genuine neighbourhood environment for people.
 The Department of Health and Human Services (DHHS) is providing funding for ongoing resident support.

-Downstairs, there is a common room for residents, Karen says “Would be ideal for celebrating Wayne’s birthday and other occasions”.
-There are plans to add a BBQ and veggie garden adjacent to the common area.
+Downstairs, there is a common room for residents which Karen says would be ideal for celebrating Wayne’s birthday.
+There are plans to add a BBQ and vegie garden to the common area.

-Unlike other supported accommodation options, which have curfews and rules about visitors, Wayne’s family and friends are free to visit anytime.
-All the apartments are spacious and self-contained, so disruption to other residents is minimal.
+Unlike other supported disability accommodation options, which have curfews and rules about visitors, Wayne’s family and friends are free to visit any time.
+The apartments are spacious and self-contained, so disruption to other residents is minimal.

-The unit is age-appropriate, the four upstairs residents are all around 30 years of age.
-A huge improvement in a world where young people with a disability often end up in housing more suited to the elderly.
-The location is excellent, close to numerous shops and cafes, the aquatic centre, Jubilee Park, and the Ringwood train station.
+The unit is age-appropriate, the four upstairs residents are all around 30 years of age, which is a massive improvement in a world where young disabled people often end up in housing more suited to elderly residents.
+The location is excellent.
+Wayne lives close the to day care, the aquatic centre, Jubilee Park, and the Ringwood train station.

-When I visited Wayne, it was a busy time at the apartment, nearing dinnertime and the arrival of his support workers.
-In the hallway, a builder stops to have a chat to Wayne.
-The parent of one of the residents says a quick hello to Karen (another tenant), as he helps his daughter move in.
-While the IDS Case Manager visits another client, a resident with multiple sclerosis walks to the mailbox to retrieve some letters.
+It is a busy time at the apartment.
+It is nearing dinner time and the arrival of some care workers.
+In the hallway a builder stops to have a chat to Wayne.
+The parent of one of the residents says a quick hello to Karen, as he helps his daughter move in.
+An IDS caseworker visits a client.
+A resident with multiple sclerosis walks to the mailbox to retrieve some letters.

 The units at Ringwood are generating a lot of interest.
-The project is a prototype for independent living for people with a disability.
-Different groups have been going there to have a look at what is possible for supported accommodation.
+The project is a prototype for independent living for disabled people.
+Different groups have been going there to have a look at what is possible for disabled housing.
 Private investment firms are considering supported accommodation like that at Ringwood as an ethical investment option.